Tax and Home EV Charging Reimbursement

 Getting it right simplifies everything else.

-Actual cost vs. AER
+Actual cost vs. AER; how to reimburse fairly above AER rates

 At AER